ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 * flash firmware (Bluetooth name changes to ATC_...)
 * note down the new Bluetooth name

 I've used a label printer to write the MAC address and "my own serial number" at the back of each device.
-Later I've added the location.
+Later I've added a label of the location.
 That made the handling of 10+ devices in use A LOT easier.

 ![LYWSD03MMC_15_times.jpg](images/LYWSD03MMC_label.jpg)
 *Labels on the back with location, MAC address and "my own serial number"*